Mohith535/advent-of-code-2025/day06/README.md

 ## Part 1

+- Each problem spans multiple adjacent columns
-- Numbers are read **top to bottom** within each problem
+- Numbers are constructed **row-wise** by reading digits left to right
-- The operator at the bottom determines whether to add or multiply
+- The operator at the bottom applies to all numbers in that problem
 - The final answer is the **sum of all problem results**

 ---